mfpa231/mortality_birth_pt/README.md

 ## Use
 There is an animation which begins once the user selects 'Play'.
 The animation can be paused when 'Pause' is selected and then be continued.

+## Acknowledgments
+This project was developed as part of the assessment for the Data Visualisation course given by Professor [Isaac Pante](https://isaacpante.net) at the University of Lausanne.